« Est-ce ainsi que les hommes vivent ? » ("Is this how men live?")

 The Maeght Foundation CollectionDecember 16, 2017 - March 11, 2018

 Inside the rooms and outside spaces of the Maeght Foundation, the exhibition has been built on representations of human beings in social or intimate relationships.
 "It's all about decor."
 Centered around the human figure are the bodies, their environments, with their excesses, their sufferings or joys, their truths or their utopias.
-Words taken from a Jean Cortot painting praising the poet Pierre Reverdy greet the visitors and reveal the spirit of the exhibition: "My heart, my skin, my bowels, the internal marks of my dreams...".
+Words taken from a Jean Cortot painting praising the poet Pierre Reverdy greet the visitors and reveal the spirit of the exhibition: "My heart, my skin, my bowels, the shameful marks of my dreams...".
 Through the works, the exhibition offers a rediscovery of major pieces from the collection and the discovery of works rarely shown or never before seen.
-It takes the visitor through different themes: the looks, the positions of the bodies, the mechanics and human geographies, the gestures of work or celebration, games and theatres, towns and villages, dreams, excesses and misbehaviors and finally, silence and solitude.
+It takes the visitor through different themes: the gaze, the positions of the bodies, the territories, the gestures of work or celebration, theaters of love, actors in cities and the countryside, dreams, fury and trembling and finally, silence and solitude.

-The many artists presented in the exhibition : Pierre ALECHINSKY, Pat ANDREA, ARMAN, Jean ARP, Eduardo ARROYO, Atelier Francis BACON, Georges BRAQUE, Alexander CALDER, Louis CANE, Marc CHAGALL, Eduardo CHILLIDA, Jean CORTOT, Tibor CSERNUS, Marco DEL RE, Erik DIETMAN, Eugène DODEIGNE, Jean DUBUFFET, Alekos FASSIANOS, Jean-Michel FOLON, FRANTA, Gérard FROMANGER, Wolfgang GÄFGEN, Claude GARACHE, Gérard GASIOROWSKI, Alberto GIACOMETTI, Julio GONZÁLEZ, Fabrice HYBER, Vassily KANDINSKY, Joël KERMARREC, Peter KLASEN, Louis LE BROCQUY, Fernand LÉGER, Luigi MAINOLFI, Henri MATISSE, Joan MIRÓ, Jacques MONORY, Titi PARANT, Ernest PIGNON-ERNEST, Louis PONS, Paul REBEYROLLE, Germaine RICHIER, Saül STEINBERG, Sam SZAFRAN, Pierre TAL-COAT, Djamel TATAH, Anne TRÉAL-BRESSON, Raoul UBAC, Vladimir VELIČKOVIC, Henk VISCH.
+The many artists presented in the exhibition : Pierre ALECHINSKY, Pat ANDREA, ARMAN, Eduardo ARROYO, Francis BACON Studio, Georges BRAQUE, Alexander CALDER, Louis CANE, Marc CHAGALL, Eduardo CHILLIDA, Jean CORTOT, Tibor CSERNUS, Marco DEL RE, Erik DIETMAN, Pierre DMITRIENKO, Eugène DODEIGNE, Jean DUBUFFET, Alekos FASSIANOS, Jean-Michel FOLON, FRANTA, Gérard FROMANGER, Wolfgang GÄFGEN, Claude GARACHE, Gérard GASIOROWSKI, Alberto GIACOMETTI, Julio GONZÁLEZ, Juan GRIS, Fabrice HYBER, Vassily KANDINSKY, Joël KERMARREC, Peter KLASEN, Wifredo LAM, Louis LE BROCQUY, Jean LE GAC, Fernand LÉGER, Luigi MAINOLFI, Juan MARTINEZ, Henri MATISSE, Joan MIRÓ, Jacques MONORY, Jean-Luc et Titi PARANT, Ernest PIGNON-ERNEST, Louis PONS, Paul REBEYROLLE, Germaine RICHIER, Saül STEINBERG, Sam SZAFRAN, Pierre TAL-COAT, Djamel TATAH, Anne TRÉAL-BRESSON, Raoul UBAC, Vladimir VELIČKOVIC, Henk VISCH.

 1 The Maeght Foundation's collection has also been presented outside the walls, most notably with the exhibitions "Les Messagers" and "Vivantes natures" at the Château de Biron and "La passion de créer" at the Art Pavilion in Zagreb.